-For example, Kaiser Family Foundation (KFF) did a study to see exactly how much seniors would pay with and with and without a subsidy through the marketplace, and what they found was shocking.
+For example, Kaiser Family Foundation (KFF) did a study to see exactly how much seniors would pay with and without a subsidy through the marketplace, and what they found was shocking.

 According to a 2015 CNN report, senior couples will end up paying at least $250,000 for healthcare over the course of their retirement, and that’s only accounting for people who don’t retire early.
-Expect those figures to jump with every year you retire before the age of 65.
+Expect those figures to jump with you retiring every year before age 65.